unitedastronomer/AppleBCM57XXEthernet/README.md

 #
 ### macOS Catalina and earlier
+For Catalina and older, it is possible to use either the: <Br>
+1. The easy way: [FakePCIID and FakePCIID_BCM57XX_as_BCM57765.kext](https://github.com/RehabMan/OS-X-Fake-PCI-ID), or;
-For Catalina and older, it is possible to use either the (1) FakePCIID - the easy way, or (2) the technical way - using the BCM57785 Patch from the sample.plist of Opencorepkg - in combination with device-id, and compatible device property injection of a native model (BCM57765):
+2. The technical way: using the `Broadcom BCM57785 patch` from the sample.plist of Opencorepkg - in combination with device-id, and compatible device property injection of a native model (BCM57765):

+> Don't mind the naming of the patch in the sample.plist.
+It is named "Broadcom BCM57785 patch" because it was originally made for BCM57785, but it should still work with other model supported by the native kext (via spoofing).

 |Key*|Value|Type|
 |-|-|-|